Plant Nutrition

 Below are the trials being conducted in each state.

-• Washington: Field trials are being conducted in commercial Syrah, Chardonnay, Sauvignon blanc, and Concord vineyards to evaluate different nitrogen and potassium fertilizer rates.
-The team tests different tissue sampling strategies, and the Sensor Development Team takes images of vines in the different treatments to test how their sensor output correlates with tissue nutrient levels.
-At harvest time some of the experimental plots are processed into wine tested for chemical composition and in a sensory evaluation by the Product Quality Team.
+• Washington: Field trials were conducted in commercial Syrah, Chardonnay, Sauvignon blanc, and Concord vineyards to evaluate different nitrogen and potassium fertilizer rates.
+The team tested different tissue sampling strategies, and the Sensor Development Team took images of vines in the different treatments to test how their sensor output correlates with tissue nutrient levels.
+At harvest time some of the experimental plots were processed into wine tested for chemical composition and in a sensory evaluation by the Product Quality Team.

-• Oregon: Nutrition experiments are being conducted in three commercial vineyards, focusing on nitrogen in Chardonnay and potassium or magnesium in Pinot noir.
-Fruit from the nitrogen trial is provided to the Product Quality Team to produce wine, and analyze wine composition and sensory properties.
-Sensor ground-truthing will begin in 2022.
+• Oregon: Nutrition experiments were conducted in three commercial vineyards, focusing on nitrogen in Chardonnay and potassium or magnesium in Pinot noir.
+Fruit from the nitrogen trial was provided to the WSU Product Quality Team to produce wine, and analyze wine composition and sensory properties.
+Sensor ground-truthing was conducted in 2022 and 2023 by the WSU Sensor Development Team.

-• California: Nutrient trials are being conducted in field grown vines and potted vines for raisin and table grapes.
-Nutrient treatments consist of nitrogen and magnesium application rates.
+• California: Nutrient trials were conducted in field grown vines and potted vines for raisin and table grapes.
+Nutrient treatments consisted of nitrogen and magnesium application rates.
 Multispectral imaging is being evaluated within multiple vineyards.

-• Virginia: Field trials are being conducted using both soil and foliar nitrogen application in Chardonnay and Chardonnel vineyards.
+• Virginia: Field trials were conducted using both soil and foliar nitrogen application in Chardonnay and Chardonel vineyards.
 The berries were sampled at harvest for yeast assimilable nitrogen (YAN) and basic fruit chemistry.
-Wines are being produced by the Product Quality Team, with focus on YAN.
+Wines were produced by the Virginia Tech Product Quality Team, with focus on YAN and sensory results.

 Team members